SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

 ## Set up of a SAP BTP Subaccount

-### Create subaccount using btp-setup-automator

-You can automate the creation of sub-account using **btp-setup-automator**, which is an open source project to help developers setting-up their SAP BTP accounts, services and subscriptions quickly via various command line interfaces, see the [steps in btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator/blob/main/usecases/released/discoverycenter/3239-customui/README.md) to setup a subaccount with above mentioned services with 'free' service plans.

 ### Create subaccount manually in SAP BTP cockpit and enable Cloud Foundry